Specialty lab exec gets 10-year prison term for 11 deaths from tainted steroids in Michigan

 “I feel like there's no justice," said Keyes, who wanted Cadden to serve more time in prison.

-Assistant Attorney General Shawn Ryan declined to comment outside court when asked about the plea deal.
+Assistant Attorney General Shawn Ryan declined to comment outside court when asked about the terms of the plea deal.
+The attorney general's office did not immediately respond to an email from The Associated Press.

 Penny Laperriere said she had to sell her home after her husband, Lyn Laperriere, 61, died.